moby/moby/CONTRIBUTING.md

 name and email address match your git configuration.
 The AUTHORS file is regenerated occasionally from the git commit history, so a mismatch may result in your changes being overwritten.

+## Decision process

+### How are decisions made?

+Short answer: with pull requests to the docker repository.

+Docker is an open-source project with an open design philosophy.
+This means that the repository is the source of truth for EVERY aspect of the project, including its philosophy, design, roadmap and APIs. *If it's part of the project, it's in the repo.
+It's in the repo, it's part of the project.*

+As a result, all decisions can be expressed as changes to the repository.
+An implementation change is a change to the source code.
+An API change is a change to the API specification.
+A philosophy change is a change to the philosophy manifesto.
+And so on.

+All decisions affecting docker, big and small, follow the same 3 steps:

+* Step 1: Open a pull request.
+Anyone can do this.

+* Step 2: Discuss the pull request.
+Anyone can do this.

+* Step 3: Accept or refuse a pull request.
+The relevant maintainer does this (see below "Who decides what?")

+### Who decides what?

+So all decisions are pull requests, and the relevant maintainer makes the decision by accepting or refusing the pull request.
+But how do we identify the relevant maintainer for a given pull request?

+Docker follows the timeless, highly efficient and totally unfair system known as [Benevolent dictator for life](http://en.wikipedia.org/wiki/Benevolent_Dictator_for_Life), with yours truly, Solomon Hykes, in the role of BDFL.
+This means that all decisions are made by default by me.
+Since making every decision myself would be highly unscalable, in practice decisions are spread across multiple maintainers.

+The relevant maintainer for a pull request is assigned in 3 steps:

+* Step 1: Determine the subdirectory affected by the pull request.
+This might be src/registry, docs/source/api, or any other part of the repo.

+* Step 2: Find the MAINTAINERS file which affects this directory.
+If the directory itself does not have a MAINTAINERS file, work your way up the the repo hierarchy until you find one.

+* Step 3: The first maintainer listed is the primary maintainer.
+The pull request is assigned to him.
+He may assign it to other listed maintainers, at his discretion.

+### I'm a maintainer, should I make pull requests too?

+Primary maintainers are not required to create pull requests when changing their own subdirectory, but secondary maintainers are.

+### Who assigns maintainers?

+Solomon.

+### How can I become a maintainer?

+Step 1: learn the component inside out
+Step 2: make yourself useful by contributing code, bugfixes, support etc.
+Step 3: volunteer on the irc channel (#docker@freenode)

+Don't forget: being a maintainer is a time investment.
+Make sure you will have time to make yourself available.
+You don't have to be a maintainer to make a difference on the project!

+### What are a maintainer's responsibility?

+It is every maintainer's responsibility to:
+	a) be aware of which pull requests they must review, and do so quickly
+	b) communicate clearly and transparently with other maintainers
+	c) be available to anyone with questions, bug reports, criticism etc. on their component.
+This includes irc, github requests and the mailing list.
+	d) make sure they respect the philosophy and design of the project

+### How is this process changed?

+Just like everything else: by making a pull request :)